MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 DesktopAppConverter.exe -Installer C:\Installer\MyAppSetup.exe -InstallerArguments "/S" -Destination C:\Output\MyApp -PackageName "MyApp" -Publisher "CN=MyPublisher" -Version 0.0.0.1 -MakeAppx -Sign -Verbose
 ```

-## Deploy your converted AppX
+## Deploy your converted Windows app package

 Use the [Add-AppxPackage](https://technet.microsoft.com/library/hh856048.aspx) cmdlet in PowerShell to deploy a signed app package (.appx) to a user account.

 You can use the ```-Sign``` flag in the Desktop App Converter (v0.1.24) to auto-sign your converted app.
 Alternatively, refer to [Sign your converted desktop app](desktop-to-uwp-signing.md) to learn how to self-sign AppX packages.

 You can also utilize the ```-Register``` parameter of the Add-AppXPackage PowerShell cmdlet to install from a
 folder of unpackaged files during the development process.

 For more information on deploying and debugging your converted app, see [Deploy and debug your converted UWP app](desktop-to-uwp-deploy-and-debug.md).

-## Sign your .Appx Package
+## Sign your Windows app package

-The Add-AppxPackage cmdlet requires that the application package (.appx) being deployed must be signed.
-Use ```-Sign``` flag as part of the converter command line or SignTool.exe, which ships in the Microsoft Windows 10 SDK, to sign the .appx package.
+The Add-AppxPackage cmdlet requires that the Windows app package (.appx) being deployed must be signed.
+Use ```-Sign``` flag as part of the converter command line or SignTool.exe, which ships in the Microsoft Windows 10 SDK, to sign the Windows app package.

-For additional details on how to sign your .appx package, see [Sign your converted desktop app](desktop-to-uwp-signing.md).
+For additional details on how to sign your Windows app package, see [Sign your converted desktop app](desktop-to-uwp-signing.md).

 Note: If you try to sign a package using the autogenerated certificate, you'll need to use the default password "123456".

-## Modify VFS Folder and Registry Hive (Optional)
+## Modify VFS folder and registry hive (Optional)

 The desktop App Converter takes a very conservative approach to filtering out files and system noise in the container.
 This is not required, but after conversion you can: